Financial endowment: Endowed faculty fellowships

 An endowed faculty fellow is a position permanently paid for to recruit and retain new and/or junior (and above) professors who have already demonstrated superior teaching and research.
 The donor might be allowed to name the faculty fellowship.
 A faculty fellow appointment cultivates confidence and institutional loyalty, keeping the institution competitive over hiring and retention of talents.

 Endowed scholarships and fellowships

-An endowed scholarship is tuition (and possibly other costs) assistance that is permanently paid for with the revenue of an endowment fund specifically set up for that purpose.
+An endowed scholarship is tuition (and possibly other costs) assistance that is permanently paid for by an organisation or individual with the revenue of an endowment fund specifically set up for that purpose.
 It can be either merit-based or need-based (the latter is only awarded to those students for whom the college expense would cause their family financial hardship) depending on university policy or donor preferences.
 Some universities will facilitate donors' meeting the students they are helping.
 The amount that must be donated to start an endowed scholarship can vary greatly.

 Fellowships are similar, although they are most commonly associated with graduate students.
 In addition to helping with tuition, they may also include a stipend.
 Fellowships with a stipend may encourage students to work on a doctorate.
 Frequently, teaching or working on research is a mandatory part of a fellowship.